MHHS

 The MHHS programme rolls out in phases, with several milestones affecting all UK electricity suppliers:

-• Now to Mid-2025: Suppliers, meter operators, and data providers are preparing for “qualification.”
+• Now to mid-2026: Suppliers, metering agents and data providers are preparing for “qualification.”
 During this time, we are updating our systems to process half-hourly data for all customers.

-• Mid-2025 to Late-2026: Migration continues across the industry.
+• Late-2025 to mid-2027: Migration continues across the industry.
 Depending on your supplier’s progress, you might see small changes on your bills-such as updated meter segment classifications or different terminology.

-• Final Enhancements into 2027: The transition continues through early to mid-2027 to fine-tune the settlement timetable and final processes.
+• Final Enhancements in 2027: The transition continues through mid to late 2027 to fine-tune the settlement timetable and final processes.

 What Do You Need to Do?